Wyntuition/jekyll-now/todo/02-work-internal.md

 [FIRST/PERODIC]

-- How often would you like to meet?
+- Set up regular check-ins (at least 1x/month).
+Ask report how often they think it would be good to meet.
 - What kind of feedback do you want?
 - Set stage, 2 key things:
     - please give me feedback, and I will provide it to you
     - career discussion & guidance
+    - bring agenda items to check-ins

 [REGULAR]